 Four things investors should know about SuperApps

-- The growth of SuperApps and their linked ecosystems in new markets will have material implications for However, where barriers to entry are high, SuperApps are more likely to take a partnership approach, rather than attempt to compete head to head.
+- The growth of SuperApps and their linked ecosystems in new markets will have material implications for incumbents.
+However, where barriers to entry are high, SuperApps are more likely to take a partnership approach, rather than attempt to compete head-to-head.

 What exactly is a SuperApp?

 In our research, we uncovered some key characteristics and commonalities regarding these massively used platforms.
 SuperApps usually make their mark with some combination of the following features:

 This includes instant messaging, voice and video calls, and content sharing.
 Typically, services are free to consumers and monetized through advertising.

 Digital wallets allow users to pay bills, transfer funds or make payments for free, supported by fees from merchants.

 Players here may sell directly to consumers or serve as a marketplace for third-party sellers, supported by merchant fees of 5-30+%.